 If you decide to take an organized tour, note the cost and how much time you are going to have at the camps.
 Remember that it takes about 1.25 – 1.5 hours each way to and from Auschwitz.
-Generally these tours include the museum tour although you are still going to pay significantly more than you would pay doing it independently (and you’ll have to adhere to the tour company’s schedule).
+Generally, these tours include the museum tour although you are still going to pay significantly more than you would pay to do it independently (and you’ll have to adhere to the tour company’s schedule).
 But if you feel more comfortable with an organized option there are tons available and easy to book while in Krakow.
 A good place to book tours is the tourist info booth in the Cloth Hall in the old market square.

 If you decide to go independently, I would recommend taking the bus.
 There is a train option too if it is too long between buses (the train and bus stations in Krakow are near each other), but the Oświęcim train station is 2 kilometers from the museum, while the buses will drop you near the entrance to the museum.
 Look for buses that say Auschwitz or Oświęcim (the polish city name).